Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/nodejs-sdk.md

 Implements evaluating variants for a user via [local evaluation](../general/evaluation/local-evaluation.md).
 If you plan on using local evaluation, you should [understand the tradeoffs](../general/evaluation/local-evaluation.md#targeting-capabilities).

 !!!warning "Local Evaluation Mode"
-    The local evaluation client can only evaluation flags which are set to [local evaluation mode](../general/data-model.md#flags-and-experiments).
+    The local evaluation client can only evaluation flags which are [set to local evaluation mode](../guides/create-local-evaluation-flag.md).

 ### Install

-Install the `experiment-node-server` SDK from the `alpha` tag.
+Install the Node.js Server SDK from the `alpha` tag with `npm` or `yarn`.

 === "npm"